-In 2012, trade between South Africa and the European Union (EU) grew slightly, by 2.15 per cent to EUR 34.12 billion.
-The EU thus remains South Africa’s most important trading partner by far, ahead of China and the United States, but there was an unexpectedly large increase (38.43 per cent) in the country’s total trade.
+In 2013, trade between South Africa and the European Union (EU) declined slightly, to EUR 28.51 billion.
+The EU thus remains South Africa’s most important trading partner by far (ahead of China and the United States), accounting for 23.4 per cent of the country’s total trade.
 According to the South African Revenue Service, South Africa’s balance of trade deficit with the EU amounted to EUR 7.61 billion in 2013.

 The Federal Government views South Africa as a “global development partner” with whom it seeks to closely coordinate its policies in international bodies such as the United Nations and the World Bank.
 Bilateral development cooperation focuses on energy and climate, governance and public administration and HIV/ AIDS prevention and control.
 Germany is one of South Africa’s major bilateral donors, though all international donors combined contribute less than 1 per cent to South Africa’s national budget.